omgnetwork/salty/README.md

 ## Usage

-Salty supports both symmetric-key encryption (SecretBox) and assymetric-key encryption (Box) with optional integration with [Cloak](https://github.com/danielberkompas/cloak/) for use in Ecto applications.
+Salty supports both symmetric-key encryption (SecretBox) and asymetric-key encryption (Box) with optional integration with [Cloak](https://github.com/danielberkompas/cloak/) for use in Ecto applications.

 ### Symmetric-key encryption

 Symmetric-key encryption is an encryption that uses the **same key** to encrypt and decrypt the data.
 In this scheme, in order for Alice and Bob to send each other a message, they both will have to share the same key.
-An adversary cannot decrypt the message without knowing the key.
+No one else can decrypt the message without knowing the key.

 ```
 iex> key = Salty.SecretBox.generate_key